Competitive Dance Program

 About the Axis Dance Competitive Program

-Axis Dance approaches competitive dance from a holistic, dancer-centered perspective.
-Our main goal is to provide children who love dancing with an intensive program that will increase their technical skills while building values such as perseverance, dedication, teamwork, commitment, and hard work.
+At Axis Dance & Acro, our main goal is to provide children who love dancing with an intensive program that will increase their technical skills while building values such as perseverance, dedication, teamwork, commitment, and hard work.
 We delight in our wins, but more important than that, we celebrate our dancers’ individual progress, the bonds they form with their teammates and teachers, and the joy of expressing themselves creatively through dance.

 Acceptance into the competitive program is by audition only.
 Dancers are evaluated on their technique and skills, ability to pick up choreography, and work ethic.
 Auditions for the competitive dance program are also used to evaluate dancers for placements in groups and in specialty routines such as solos, duets, trios, pullouts, and productions.

-All dancers are encouraged to take supplementary classes, which include tap, acro, aerial arts, pointe, flexibility/tricks, and hip-hop.
+All dancers are encouraged to take supplementary classes, which include tap, acro, aerial arts, pointe/pre-pointe, flexibility/tricks, and hip-hop.

 All dancers are eligible to dance in productions, lines, pullouts, solos, duets, and trios.

-Competitions: Competitive program dancers participate in three to four regional competitions and one Nationals competition each year.
+Competitions: Competitive program dancers participate in 4-5 regional competitions and 1 Nationals competition each year.
 These events are mandatory.
-Regional events have generally been held in Woodbridge, Manassas, Upper Marlboro, and Baltimore.
+Regional events have generally been held in Woodbridge, Fredericksburg, Manassas, and Baltimore.
 There also will be opportunities to attend other local competitions and conventions.
 These events are highly encouraged, but not mandatory.
-Nationals locations we have attended in the past are the Poconos, PA; Ocean City, MD; Atlantic City, NJ and Virginia Beach, VA, Atlantic City NJ, Long Branch, NJ, Orlando, FL, Pigeon Forge, TN.
+Nationals locations that have received consideration in the past have been: Poconos, PA; Ocean City, MD; and Virginia Beach, VA, Atlantic City NJ, Long Branch, NJ, Orlando, FL, Pigeon Forge, TN.

 Showcase: Competitive program dancers are required to participate in the Axis end-of-year showcase, which is scheduled for late May or early June, if we hold one that year.
 TBD.

-Master Classes: Axis will host master classes and workshops with guest teachers throughout the season.
+Master Classes: Axis may host master classes and workshops with guest teachers throughout the season.
 These classes are encouraged, but not mandatory.
-Most master classes have a small fee associated with them, with proceeds donated to the Dancers Against Cancer Foundation.
+They will be offered at an additional cost.

-Dancers receive instruction in technique (Ballet, Acro, Conditioning/Stretch, and Turns/Leaps) and learn their 3 group dances during a mandatory two-week (one week for Mini dancers) technique and choreography camp from the end of JULY through Mid August 2018.
-If your dancer has a conflict with this schedule, please talk to Noel to work out alternative arrangements.
+Dancers receive instruction in technique (Ballet, Conditioning/Stretch, and Turns/Leaps) and learn their 3 group dances during a mandatory two-week technique and choreography camp, tentatively scheduled for July 31st- August 11th.
+If your dancer has a conflict with this schedule, please talk to the studio owner to work out alternative arrangements.
 This date may change as we work with Loudoun and Fairfax County Schools.

-Camp will run in two blocks (9:00 am to 3:00 pm; 3:00 pm to 9:00 pm), Monday through Friday and potentially Saturday, with early drop-off options available.
+The camp will run in two blocks (9:00 am to 3:00 pm; 3:30 pm to 8:30 pm), Monday through Friday, with early drop-off options available.
 The block for which a dancer is scheduled will depend on the dancer’s group assignment.
 During camp, dancers will be measured for their competition costumes.